Children Of Helicopter Parents: Does Helicopter Parenting Hurt Your Child's Future?

 We all want what's best for our kids.
 Contemplating your parenting style and making adjustments, if necessary, is absolutely part of doing what's best for your child.

-There are several reasons why it’s believed that the helicopter parenting style can cause problems, including a strain on the parent-child relationship.
+In developmental psychology, there are several reasons why it’s believed that the helicopter parenting style can cause problems, including a strain on the parent-child relationship.
 While many parents believe that being a helicopter parent means simply that they are an involved parent, it's more than just that.
+Helicopter parenting impacts parent-child interactions in many ways.

 Helicopter parents tend to hover over their children.
 They are always there, involved in what their child is trying to do.
 Here are some of the negative effects of helicopter parenting:

-- Children don’t learn to do things for themselves.
+Children don’t learn to do things for themselves.
 One of the goals of parenting is to help raise children that will be successful adults.
 However, when parents hover over their children, the children can begin to rely on the parents to do everything for them.
+Overbearing parents can affect a child's ability to learn things on their own at a young age.

-- Children can have low self-esteem.
-One of the effects of helicopter parenting styles is that children can struggle to develop healthy self-confidence and self-esteem.
+Children can have low self-esteem.
+One of the effects of helicopter parenting styles is that children can struggle to develop healthy self-confidence and self-esteem which they need for school and interacting with people.
 Parents hover over their children and tend to correct everything that their child does.
 This can make a child feel like they can’t do anything right.

-- Children can experience anxiety.
+Children can experience anxiety.
 The helicopter parenting style described above can lead children to deal with high anxiety levels.
 They may experience anxiety if their parent is not there to help them with a task or, if the parent is present, experience anxiety that they will do something wrong and be corrected.
+This behavior can manifest in kids being too afraid of failing grades at school.

 What are the signs of a helicopter parent?